idkwhttsay/nodejs2024Q3-service/README.md

 npm run test -- <path to suite>
 ```

-To run all test with authorization
+To run all tests with authorization

 ```
 npm run test:auth